Skip to content

 The Technical Co-Founder Exit: Replacing "Irreplaceable" Engineering Leadership

-The "Bus Factor" of One
+The Key-Person Dependency of One

 You didn’t just buy a customer list and an ARR stream.
 You bought a platform.
 But six months post-close, you realize that platform lives entirely inside the head of one person: the technical co-founder.
 And they just handed in their notice.